 Preschoolers will sometimes resist nap time.
-But if they don't get enough sleep, they will get cranky and won't be able to act rationally.
+But if they don't get enough sleep, they will get cranky and unable to act rationally.

 See our handy guide: How to get kids to bed when babysitting for helpful bedtime tips that can also work at nap time.

-You can decide what foods you'll prepare for a preschooler but ultimately the amount of food they eat needs to be their choice.
+You can decide what foods you'll prepare for a preschooler, but the amount of food they eat needs to be their choice.

 When it comes time to eat, give preschoolers a bunch of healthy foods to choose from.
-Then let them decide which ones they want to eat, and how much.
-Preschoolers will naturally choose to eat healthy foods as long as there isn't candy or other options available.
+Then, let them decide which ones they want to eat and how much.
+Preschoolers will naturally choose to eat healthy foods as long as there isn't candy or other junk food options available.

-One of my favourite tricks is to make animals from fruit and salad by arranging items on the plate.
-This always makes eating healthy food much more fun for kids, they often don't even realise they're being 'tricked'!
+One of my favorite tricks is to make animals from fruit and salad by arranging items on the plate.
+This always makes eating healthy food much more fun for kids, and they often don't even realize they're being “tricked!”

 Never make a child sit until they've completely emptied their plate.
 Enforcing that kind of idea can lead to obesity later in life.
 Instead, ask them how they feel when they're done and make sure they feel full.
-Don't worry if you have to throw a bit of food away.
-Wasting a little food is worth it to maintain the child's future body image and physical health.
+If there is enough to save, put leftovers in the fridge for later.
+Even if you waste a little food, it’s worth it to maintain the child's future body image and physical health.
 Just make sure to ask parents if they’re ok with wasting food!

 Kids thrive on regular routines, and preschoolers are no exception.
-A structure for how things are done helps to make their lives feel more safe and predictable.
+A structure for how things are done helps to make their lives feel safe and more predictable.

 Try to follow their regular home routine as closely as possible to avoid throwing preschoolers any big curveballs.
 Keeping their meal times and bedtime routines close to normal is particularly important.

-You can have an orderly structure to the day while still keeping a fun and calm atmosphere.
+You can have an orderly structure to the day while still maintaining a fun and calm atmosphere.

 Preschoolers ask a ton of questions.
 Many of them often start with "why" something is a certain way.

 Kids at this age are craving information.
-They love that they can now communicate their thoughts, and just want to feel acknowledged and heard.
+They love that they can now communicate their thoughts, and just want to be acknowledged.

-If you're getting hit with a barrage of "why" questions, it might be that the child wants to feel heard and tell you what they think.
-So try to turn the question around and ask them what they think about the question they're asking.
-You can see what they think about the situation, and then help to fill in any missing information after giving them a chance to respond.
+If you're getting hit with a barrage of "why" questions, it might be that the child wants to feel heard and get a chance to tell you what they think.
+So try to turn the question around and ask them what they think the answer is to the question they're asking.
+You can first see what they think about the situation, and then help fill in any missing information after giving them a chance to respond.

 Another issue with preschoolers is whining.
-Kids whining is usually a sign that they're not having their needs met or they're having difficulty processing a particular emotion.
+Kids whining is usually a sign that they're bored, not getting their needs met, or having difficulty processing a particular emotion.